Sign In

 Their size and temperament make Glens suitable for various groups, including:

-- Children: Known for patience and a playful streak, they can engage and comfort children effectively, often serving as an empathetic and non-judgmental friend.
+• Children: Known for patience and a playful streak, they can engage and comfort children effectively.
+They often serve as an empathetic and non-judgmental friend.

-- Patients in Recovery: Glens can adapt to the needs of individuals in physical or mental recovery by being steadfast companions during challenging treatments.
+• Patients in Recovery: Glens can adapt to the needs of individuals in physical or mental recovery.
+They serve as steadfast companions during challenging treatments.

 Health and Wellness Factors